ibm-cloud-docs/AnalyticsEngine/Installed-Libraries.md

   `installed.packages(lib.loc='/home/common/lib/R')`

-## Scala/Java
+## Scala or Java
-Scala/Java libraries are placed into the following directory that get added to the CLASSPATH of Spark drivers and executors:
+Scala or Java libraries are placed into the following directory that get added to the CLASSPATH of Spark drivers and executors:

 /home/common/lib/scala/spark2 - Scala/Java libraries that are included by default in the Spark2 environment.